Why Should You Choose Shepherd?

 The Office of Admissions carefully evaluates each student’s application and completed a holistic review of the student, including academic performance and personal character and achievements.
+For admissions standards, we follow West Virginia Higher Education Policy Commission guidelines (found HERE).
 When evaluating high school coursework, we look for completion of the following number of units/years:

 - 4 English (including courses in grammar, composition, and literature)

 - 4 Mathematics (three units must be Algebra I and higher)